dsgnr/pleskbuddy/README.md

     --list-components  Creates a list of available components --install-component COMPONENT_INSTALL
                         Allows installation of available component
+    --php-handler       Displays a list of domains with their respective PHP handler

 #### Listing Plesk subscriptions
 Outputs a list of subscriptions